endorbithu/modul-micro-hybrid/README.md

 Note: If the given microservice is not based on PHP/Laravel, the remote microservice can be any HTTP-aware service, regardless of the programming language.
 We can also use that via the module-micro-hybrid package.
 It simply needs to handle the {HOST}/apiservice/ExampleModule/getHello endpoint and return an appropriate HTTP response that can be processed by the `module-micro-hybrid` package in the root project.

 ## Contstraints
+- A module's namespace must be a top-level namespace `ExampleModule\`

 - You must not directly reference a module's namespace, even if it's accessible.
 Instead, always use `ModuleApi::make('ExampleModule')` service container to refer to the `ExampleModule\Api` class instance.